 This particular model comes in typical clamshell packaging.
 The model number is mentioned in the front of the package while the back has all the necessary information about it.
 After unboxing you’ll get 2x 8GB sticks of black color which is going to pretty much with every PC build.

-As compared to the previous DDR3 model this one has little lower heat spreader which performs well by keeping your system cool and at the same time, you won’t get any issue when finding the CPU Coolers.
+As compared to the previous DDR3 model this one has a little lower heat spreader which performs well by keeping your system cool and at the same time, you won’t get any issue when finding the CPU Coolers.

 When it comes to overclocking then it performs great in that field as well even when it is programmed with the worse timings.
 Also, it has room for improvements that you can easily achieve through your tweaking.